Last update made on:

 The opening theme (streaming RealAudio clip) Lyrics of this opening theme

-21 episodes from the "Leo the Lion" series have been released in the U.S. on 30th September on 3 DVDs by Front Row Entertainment.
+21 episodes from the "Leo the Lion" series have been released in the U.S. on September 30 on 3 DVDs by Front Row Entertainment.
+DVD releases

 New adventures of Kimba the white lion